9-8-7-6/cs-notes/operating-systems/07-deadlock.md

 #### Edge Types
 1. **Request edge**: `Pi → Rj`
    - Process `Pi` requests (is waiting for) resource `Rj`.
 2. **Assignment edge**: `Rj → Pi`
    - Resource `Rj` is currently assigned to process `Pi`.
 3. **Claim edge**: `Pi → Rj` (dashed edge)
    - Process `Pi` **may request** `Rj` in the future.
    - A claim edge becomes a request edge when `Pi` requests the resource.
    - An assignment edge reverts to a claim edge when the resource is released.

 > Run a **cycle-detection algorithm** whenever a claim edge becomes an assignment edge.

 ---

 ### 2. Multiple Instances of Each Resource Type

-- **Banker’s Algorithm**
+- Use **Banker’s Algorithm**
   - Based on **safe sequence detection**.
-- A request is granted **only if** the resulting allocation leaves the system in a safe state.
+  - A request is granted **only if** the resulting allocation leaves the system in a **safe state**.
   - Suitable for **multiple instances** of each resource type.

+---

 #### Safety Algorithm (Steps)

-1. Assume each process may need up to its *maximum declared resources*.
+1. **Assume** each process may need up to its *maximum declared resources*.
-2. Find a process whose remaining need ≤ currently available resources.
+2. **Find** a process whose remaining need ≤ currently available resources.
-3. Pretend that process finishes, release its allocated resources back to the pool.
+3. **Pretend** that process finishes, releasing its allocated resources back to the pool.
-4. Repeat step 2 until:
+4. **Repeat** step 2 until one of the following occurs:
- - All processes can finish → **Safe state**.
+   - All processes can finish → **Safe state**
- - No such process can be found → **Unsafe state**.
+   - No such process can be found → **Unsafe state**

 ---

 ## Deadlock Detection

-- **Single instance** of each resource type
+1. **Single instance** of each resource type
    - Convert request/assignment edges into a **wait-for graph**.
    - Deadlock exists if the graph contains a cycle.

-- **Multiple instances** of each resource type
+2. **Multiple instances** of each resource type
    - Use safety algorithm to check if the system is in a safe state.

 ---

 ## Deadlock Recovery

 1. **Process termination**
    - Abort all deadlocked processes.
    - Abort one process at a time until the deadlock cycle is eliminated.

 2. **Resource preemption**
    - Select a victim process and preempt its resources.
    - Rollback the process (partially or entirely).
    - Beware of starvation (avoid repeatedly preempting the same process).